-House passage of $40B Ukraine aid bill expected, Senate next
+House approves $40B in Ukraine aid, beefing up Biden request

-WASHINGTON (AP) — A fresh $40 billion Ukraine aid package headed toward House passage Tuesday as lawmakers beefed up President Joe Biden’s initial request, signaling a magnified U.S. commitment to thwart Russian President Vladimir Putin’s bloody three-month-old invasion.
+WASHINGTON (AP) — The House emphatically approved a fresh $40 billion Ukraine aid package Tuesday as lawmakers beefed up President Joe Biden’s initial request, signaling a magnified, bipartisan commitment to thwart Russian President Vladimir Putin’s bloody three-month-old invasion.

-The measure was expected to win wide bipartisan support and had $7 billion more than Biden’s plan from last month, evenly divided between defense and humanitarian programs.
+The measure sailed to passage by a lopsided 368-57 margin, providing $7 billion more than Biden’s request from April and dividing the increase evenly between defense and humanitarian programs.
 The bill would give Ukraine military and economic assistance, help regional allies, replenish weapons the Pentagon has shipped overseas and provide $5 billion to address global food shortages caused by the war’s crippling of Ukraine’s normally robust production of many crops.

+The measure was backed by every voting Democrat and by nearly 3 out of 4 Republicans.
+House debate reflected a perspective, shared broadly by both parties, that the U.S. has even more at stake than standing by Ukraine.

+“The Ukrainian people, they need us, they are in desperate need of our support,” said Rep. Rosa DeLauro, D-Conn., chair of the House Appropriations Committee.
+“Vladimir Putin and his cronies must be held responsible.
+This bill does that by protecting democracy, limiting Russian aggression and strengthening our own national security.”

+“As China, Iran and North Korea watch our response, we must show the world that America stands firm with its allies and will do what is necessary to protect our interests abroad,” said Rep. Kay Granger of Texas, top Republican on that committee.

-The new legislation would bring American support for the effort to nearly $54 billion, on top of the $13.6 billion in support Congress enacted in March.
+The new legislation would bring American support for the effort to nearly $54 billion, including the $13.6 billion in support Congress enacted in March.
 That’s about $6 billion more than the U.S. spent on all its foreign and military aid in 2019, according to a January report by the nonpartisan Congressional Research Service, which studies issues for lawmakers.
 It’s also around 1% of the entire federal budget.

-“Time is of the essence, and we cannot afford to wait,” House Speaker Nancy Pelosi, D-Calif., wrote in a letter to colleagues.
-She said the measure “sends a resounding message to the world of our unwavering determination to stand with the courageous people of Ukraine until victory is won.”

 The measure was released as Washington has become increasingly assertive about its goals and its willingness to help Ukraine with more sophisticated weapons.
 Defense Secretary Lloyd Austin said recently the U.S. wants a “weakened” Russia that can’t quickly restore its capability to attack other countries.